zeeshux7860/flutter_checkmobi/README.md

-Okay!
-Here’s how you can create the documentation for your `flutter_checkmobi` plugin based on the code you provided.

----

-# flutter_checkmobi Plugin Documentation
+# flutter checkmobi Plugin Documentation

 `flutter_checkmobi` is a Flutter plugin for integrating Checkmobi SDK for phone number verification in your Flutter application.
 This plugin provides a method to start the phone number verification process using Checkmobi's verification service.